pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** Take a look at the response from making a new series with a character.
 What field was created that you did not have to define?

 * **Your Answer:**
+   The _id was added automatically.

 * **Question:** With the current routes that we have, how would you upate the name of a character in a series?

 * **Your Answer:**

+Currently you would have to also pass the id and id of the characters.
 ---

 - [ ] While we can now update [subdocuments](https://mongoosejs.com/docs/subdocs.html), it is difficult to make changes that only relate to a single subdocument.
 To do so, we should make a new set of routes that relates to characters.
 Start by creating a `GET ALL` route for characters.
 The route will look something like the following and will return only the list of characters: